pingforhelp/BCA/docs/computer-sci/computer-fundamentals/mid-2.md

 ++10 marks++

 # Q1.
 What is Marco?
 Explain the process to insert Headers and Footers in MS Word.

+# Q2.
 What is MS Excel and explain Features
 a) Sorting
 b) Filtering
-c) Make a chart
+c) Make a chart.

-5 marks
+++5 marks++

-1 Define Power point and Features of ppt
+# Q1.
+Define Power point and Features of PPT.

-2
+# Q2.

+# Q3.

-4 Explain worksheet, workbook, and cell.
+# Q4.
+Explain worksheet, workbook, and cell.

-5 What is mail merge?
+# Q5.
+What is mail merge?

-6 Explain formatting a word file.
+# Q6.
+Explain formatting a word file.